 Once you get back on the main Kalalau trail from the Hanakapiʻai Falls detour trail, you still have about four miles to Hanakoa.
 Hanakoa marks the halfway point of the Kalalau Trail.

 The ascent initially following the falls is muddy and slippery.
 Our legs were definitely feeling the extra four miles.

-After putting in just over 10 miles the first day, we decided to sleep at the Hanakoa campsite our first night.
+After putting in just over 10 miles on the first day, we decided to sleep at the Hanakoa campsite our first night.
 We were initially disheartened that we weren’t going to make it all the way to Kalalau Beach.
-Several friends had advised us to skip Hanakoa, claiming is wasn’t worth the overnight.
+Several friends had advised us to skip Hanakoa, claiming it wasn’t worth the overnight.